 A. This work is constructing a sub-base course of either crushed or uncrushed materials meeting the specified gradations and other quality criteria specified herein.
-In the event that there is any discrepancy between this specification section and the Geotechnical Report within the Project Documents, the Geotechnical Report shall govern.

-AASHTO T11 Amount of Material Finer Than No. 200 (0.075 mm) Sieve in Aggregate AASHTO T27 Sieve Analysis of Fine and Coarse Aggregates AASHTO T89 Determining Liquid Limit of Soils AASHTO T90 Determining the Plastic Limit and Plasticity Index of Soils AASHTO T176 Sand Plastic Fines in Graded Aggregates and Soils by the Use of the Equivalent Test AASHTO T96 Resistance to Degradation of Small-Size Course Aggregate By Abrasion and Impact in the Los Angeles Machine AASHTO T99 (ASTM D698) Moisture-Density Relations of Soils and Soil-Aggregate Mixtures Using 5-lb (2.5kg) Rammer and 12-Inch (305mm) Drop ASTM D5821 Determining the percentage of Fractured Particles in Coarse Aggregate AASHTO T310 by In-Place density and water content of the soil and soil aggregate (ÁSTM D6938) Nuclear Method (Shallow Depth)
+AASHTO T11 Amount of Material Finer Than No. 200 (0.075 mm) Sieve in Aggregate AASHTO T27 Sieve Analysis of Fine and Coarse Aggregates AASHTO T89 Determining Liquid Limit of Soils AASHTO T90 Determining the Plastic Limit and Plasticity Index of Soils AASHTO T176 Plastic Fines in Graded Aggregates and Soils by the Use of the Sand Equivalent Test AASHTO T96 Resistance to Degradation of Small-Size Course Aggregate By Abrasion and Impact in the Los Angeles Machine AASHTO T99 (ASTM D698) Moisture-Density Relations of Soils and Soil-Aggregate Mixtures Using 5-lb (2.5kg) Rammer and 12-Inch (305mm) Drop ASTM D5821 Determining the percentage of Fractured Particles in Coarse Aggregate AASHTO T191 (ASTM D1556) Density of Soil in-Place By Sand Cone Method AASHTO T310 (ASTM D6938) In-Place density and water content of the soil and soil aggregate by Nuclear Method (Shallow Depth)